Creating and managing problem investigations in Smart IT

 Creating the problem investigation

 If the problem coordinator finds an incident request for which a problem investigation already exists, they relate that incident request to the existing problem investigation.
 When a new problem is identified, the problem coordinator creates a problem investigation and relates it to the corresponding incident requests.
 The problem coordinator then assigns the problem investigation to a specialist who has the appropriate combination of skills, availability, and access rights to perform a root cause analysis.
-The problem coordinator can also assign the problem investigations to self by using the Assign to me link in the Assignment section of the problem profile.
-For more information, see "Overview of information displayed on a ticket in Smart IT" in Related topics.

 Problem investigations can also be triggered by other processes.
 For example, a service desk specialist can create a problem investigation if they think that an incident request was caused by an underlying problem.
 Emergency changes as well as periodic availability management and capacity management reviews can also trigger problem investigations.